AnimosWorkshop/Sor-Vault/Sign of Remembrance/Mechanics/Basics/Vision.md

 - Darkness - a state in which there is dark energy.
 - Nullness - a state in which light and dark energies balanced each other out.

 Magic can cause light or dark energy to appear.
-Magical light and dark cancel each other just as nonmagical light and dark do, but they overpower their nonmagical counterpart.
-In time, as the magical effects end, the magical light and dark turn into nonmagical light and dark.
+Magical light and dark cancel each other just as non-magical light and dark do, but they overpower their non-magical counterpart.
+In time, as the magical effects end, the magical light and dark turn into non-magical light and dark.

 ><u>Note:</u> Flames can be either hotflames (emitting light) or coldflames (emitting dark), and there are torches corresponding to both.